karpovigorok/laravel-clear-cache/README.md

 # Laravel Clear Cache
-Bash script allow to clear all Laravel cache
+Bash script allow to clear all Laravel cache.

+Tested with Laravel 5.5 5.6 5.7 5.8 6.x

 # How To